Emulsion Overview

 Smaller droplets have a much greater surface area, significantly improving the efficiency of combustion.
 This unique combustion characteristic of emulsified fuels is commonly referred to as “secondary atomization”.
 A secondary effect of water transforming into steam is that peak combustion temperatures are reduced, resulting in the formation of significantly fewer smog-forming NOx emissions.
 The changes in combustion kinetics also significantly reduce PM emissions that result from incomplete combustion.

-APT is exploring other environmental related technologies that allow APT’s scientists to leverage their expertise in chemical, mechanical and combustion sciences.
-For example, within its chemical studies APT is exploring the application of its emulsion technology in the petrochemical industry where temporary emulsions could be used to accelerate chemical reactions such as oxidation.
-Within mechanical studies APT is exploring opportunities of physical modifications and improvements to engines and boilers to better respond to other alternative fuels such as biofuels.
-Within combustion studies APT is exploring how its understanding of the unique combusting properties of emulsions can apply to new generations of fuel additives.
-Finally, APT is also using its unique and talented team of scientists to evaluate other potential technologies that could become available under license type of agreements.
+AET is exploring other environmental related technologies that allow AET’s scientists to leverage their expertise in chemical, mechanical and combustion sciences.
+For example, within its chemical studies AET is exploring the application of its emulsion technology in the petrochemical industry where temporary emulsions could be used to accelerate chemical reactions such as oxidation.
+Within mechanical studies AET is exploring opportunities of physical modifications and improvements to engines and boilers to better respond to other alternative fuels such as biofuels.
+Within combustion studies AET is exploring how its understanding of the unique combusting properties of emulsions can apply to new generations of fuel additives.
+Finally, AET is also using its unique and talented team of scientists to evaluate other potential technologies that could become available under license type of agreements.

 Technologies being developed or considered include: oxidative desulfurization for light oils, solar power hydrogen generation and conversion to methane, a new generation of extended life batteries, and used engine oil recycling.